JVS Toronto

 10. Don’t depend on Spell-check — it will only pick up some errors, not all (it won’t pick up a mistake if it is a real word — for example, it won’t pick up using “form” instead of “from”)

-For samples of cover letters, check out some of my favourite websites such as Workbloom, Monster.ca and About.com — Job Searching.
+For samples of cover letters, check out one of my favourite websites, such as The Muse.

 As the expression goes, you only get one opportunity to make a good first impression.
-It is well worth investing time and effort to write a high quality letter which conveys your enthusiasm and shows the employer the exact reasons to consider your unique candidacy for the position.
-Capturing the interest of the employer can be a deal breaker; if your cover letter does not impress, the employer will probably not read your resume or call you for an interview, whereas a well worded and thoughtful letter can go a long way toward that position you are working so hard to get.
+It is well worth investing time and effort in writing a high-quality letter that conveys your enthusiasm and shows the employer the reasons for considering your unique candidacy for the position.
+Capturing the interest of the employer can be a deal breaker; if your cover letter does not impress, the employer will probably not read your resume or call you for an interview, whereas a well-worded and thoughtful letter can go a long way toward that position you are working so hard to get.

 By Karin Lewis Filed Under: Career Voice: Blog Tagged With: cover letters, find work, job search